GISLynx/Forrest-Fire-Hazard/README.md

 <h3>hazard of forest fire</h3>

 <p>INFOCA PLAN describe the hazard in two different variables.
 The first one is related to the long term danger and the second one to short term.In this case I focused on the long term variables, those ones talks about the combustibility of the vegetation and the slope, which promote convective currents.
 For the vulnerability I created two variables based on two different point of view.
-The first one consist on the human value over monetary values of objects; houses, famrs, historical site, protected area, etc. At the end I used the data of the hazar and vulnerability to know the risk of forrest fires in Hinojosa del Duque. </p>
+The first one consist on the human value over monetary values of objects; houses, famrs, historical site, protected area, etc. At the end I used the data of the hazard and vulnerability to know the risk of forrest fires in Hinojosa del Duque. </p>

 <h2>Model walk-through and results:</h2>
 <b>Calculating forrest fire risk.</b>